Walodja1987/xns/docgen-output/docs.md

 ### Namespace registration
 - Anyone can register new namespaces by paying a one-time fee of 200 ETH.
-- Namespace creators receive two privileges:
-    i)  The right to assign up to 200 free names to any address that does not already have a name (no time limit), and ii) A 30-day exclusive window for registering paid names within the registered namespace.
+- Namespace creators receive a 30-day exclusive window for registering paid names within the registered namespace.
-- The exclusive window is useful if a creator exhausts their 200 free names and wants to register additional names before the namespace becomes publicly available.
+  During this period, only the creator can use `registerName` for themselves or sponsor registrations via `registerNameWithAuthorization` for others.
 - The XNS contract owner can register namespaces for free in the first year following contract deployment.
 - The XNS contract owner is set as the creator of the "x" namespace (bare names) at contract deployment.
 - "eth" namespace is disallowed to avoid confusion with ENS.